 Benchmarking JSON.parse vs Worker Deserialization

 When data visualization pipelines ingest multi-megabyte JSON responses, the main thread blocks on synchronous parsing.
 This causes dropped frames and input latency during real-time rendering.
-Offloading to a background thread appears logical, but message passing overhead frequently negates parsing gains.
-This guide provides a reproducible methodology for measuring the exact crossover point where worker deserialization becomes net-positive, aligned with established High-Performance Computation Patterns.
+Offloading to a background thread appears logical, but message passing overhead frequently negates parsing gains for moderately-sized payloads.
+This guide is part of the Data Parsing & Serialization section of High-Performance Computation Patterns and provides a reproducible methodology for measuring the exact crossover point where worker deserialization becomes net-positive.

 The Structured Clone Overhead vs Native JSON

-This overhead scales non-linearly with nested object depth.
-Naive worker offloading becomes counterproductive for moderately sized datasets.
+This overhead scales with payload size.
+Naive worker offloading becomes counterproductive for moderately-sized datasets.
 Understanding these allocation mechanics is critical when designing robust Data Parsing & Serialization architectures.

 Step-by-Step Diagnostic Setup in DevTools

 - Open Chrome DevTools > Performance.
-Enable “Disable cache” and set CPU throttling to 4x.
+Enable “Disable cache” and set CPU throttling to 4x to simulate mid-tier devices.

 - Wrap target execution with